axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ---
-description: Basic concepts related to blockchain in general and to Ronin specifically
+description: Basic concepts to help you speak Ronin
 ---

 # Key concepts